-While the vain Herriott disports himself (en famille) across Northern Europe in a Opel Astra C Landaulet commissioned for this express purpose, and the deluded Gorfe has set forth to Granada – where the poor fool returns every year in pilgrimage, only the officious Doyle remains.
-He’s a burdensome companion with a philistine’s appreciation of the finer fortified vintages.
+While the vain Herriott disports himself (en famille) across Northern Europe in an Opel Astra F Landaulet commissioned for this express purpose, and the deluded Gorfe has set forth to Granada – where the poor fool returns every year in pilgrimage.
+Only the officious Doyle remains; a burdensome companion with a philistine’s appreciation of the finer fortified vintages.

-It is (I regret) left to me to introduce a number of reissued articles from our extensive archive (the tiresome Doyle insisted), so I must do my best.
+It is (I regret) left to me to introduce a number of reissued articles from our extensive archive, so I must do my best.